-2. Hurricane conditions are expected along portions of the Florida east coast late Saturday and Saturday night, and a Hurricane Warning is in effect.
+2. Hurricane conditions are expected along portions of the Florida east coast on Sunday with tropical storm conditions expected to begin tonight.
 Preparations to protect life and property should be rushed to completion.

 3. Dangerous storm surge is possible along the Florida east coast from Jupiter Inlet to Ponte Vedra Beach where water rises of 2 to 4 feet above ground level are possible along the immediate coastline and adjacent waterways.
-Residents in these areas should follow advice given by local emergency officials.
+Residents there should follow advice given by local emergency officials.

-4. Isaias will produce heavy rains and potentially life-threatening flash and urban flooding, especially in low-lying and poorly drained areas, across South to east-Central Florida, and across the Carolinas to the mid Atlantic.
-Minor river flooding is possible across portions of the Carolinas and into Virginia early next week.
+4. Isaias will produce heavy rains and potentially life-threatening flash flooding in the Bahamas, and flash and urban flooding, especially in low-lying and poorly drained areas, along the East Coast of the United States.
+Minor river flooding and isolated moderate river flooding is possible across portions of the Carolinas and Virginia early next week.